abhimanyusrivastava/Movie-Trailer-Website/README.md

 entertainment_center.py -> Stores the movie information.
 (Movie Title, Image URL, Youtube URL) media.py -> Contains a class Movie.
 This class has methods that provides constructor method to use information stored in entertainment_center.py.
-            The class Movie also has a method to play the youtube URL.

-fresh_tomatoes.py -> This helps in styles and scripting for the HTML page.
+            The class Movie also has a method to play the youtube URL. fresh_tomatoes.py -> This helps in styles and scripting for the HTML page.

 Where to Start?

+Add your movies and details as they are mentioned for other Movies.
+Add the new movie variable in the List Movie
-Execution of entertainment_center.py will generate the static webpage.
+Execute entertainment_center.py to generate static webpage.